fhag/raspi-id/README.md

 # raspi-id
-Identify your Raspberry Pi and sumarize all technical details
+Identify your Raspberry Pi and summarize all technical details in one file.